learn eevo

 Functions that operate at the syntax level, accepting code as input and return code as output.
 Unlike functions they receive their arguments unevaluated, and return code that gets evaluated in the context the macro is called in.

-This enables tisp to extend its own syntax, eliminate boilerplate, construct custom languages for specific tasks, or directly transform source code.
+This enables eevo to extend its own syntax, eliminate repetition, construct custom languages for specific tasks, or directly transform source code.

 Forms

-Macros written in an external language.
-Like macros, the arguments are not necessarily evaluated.
+Macros written in an external language; like macros, their arguments are not necessarily evaluated, and like primitives, their internals cannot be inspected.

 Procedures

-Procedures are the verbs of tisp, they describe how expressions change.
-Procedures can be either functions, macros, primitives or forms.
+Procedures are the verbs of eevo, they describe how expressions change.
+Procedures can be either functions, macros, primitives, or forms.

-Core procedures implemented in C and provided by default in the base environment
+The following are core procedures implemented in C and provided by default in the base environment.

 Returns first element of given list.